Livermore officials differ on budget recommendations

-LIVERMORE — Selectpersons and the Budget Committee differed Wednesday night on spending recommendations for the 2019-20 budget, which includes county and school assessments.
+LIVERMORE — Selectpersons and the Budget Committee differed Wednesday, March 13 on spending recommendations for the 2019-20 budget, which includes county and school assessments.

 During a joint meeting, selectmen supported a total expenditure of $3.95 million, while the Budget Committee favored $3.9 million.